Updated July 2021.

 - The wire [feedback wall, separate from the activity streams]

-Keep in mind, BuddyPress is not multisite.
-Multisite WP [and certainly a topic for a future blog!] is for multiple blog sites in a single WordPress installation, and BuddyPress can be multisite or just one blog.
+Keep in mind, BuddyPress is not the same thing as multisite.
+Multisite WP is for multiple blog sites in a single WordPress installation, and BuddyPress can be multisite or just one blog.

 Forums v. groups